StefanThoma/Technical-Task-2022/Technical-Task.md

 9).
 In that scenario I might discard the `business_division` completely.

 Further, a transformation of some variables to reduce collinearity of the predictors might be in order.
+Also, so far no interactions were considered.

 If the prediction would be the main goal, a random forest approach may yield even better results and should be considered for this task.